strapi/documentation/docusaurus/docs/dev-docs/migration/v3-to-v4/code/content-type-schema.md

 ---
-title: Content-Type Schema
+title: Content-Type schema
 description: Migrate your content-types from Strapi v3.6.x to v4.0.x with step-by-step instructions
 canonicalUrl: https://docs.strapi.io/developer-docs/latest/update-migration-guides/migration-guides/code/backend/content-type-schema.html
 sidebarDepth: 3
 ---

-# v4 code migration: Updating content-type schemas <!-- omit in toc -->
+# v4 code migration: Updating content-type schemas

 This guide is part of the [v4 code migration guide](/dev-docs/migration/v3-to-v4/code-migration) designed to help you migrate the code of a Strapi application from v3.6.x to v4.0.x

-Models in Strapi v4 have been completely overhauled: model files are located in `/content-types/` folders, various keys and settings have been removed, and the relation syntax has completely changed.
+Models in Strapi v4 have been completely overhauled: model files are located in <NOBR>`/content-types/` folders, various keys and settings have been removed, and the relation syntax has completely changed.</NOBR>

 Migrating to Strapi v4 requires: